This article is part of a larger series on Customer Service.

 Examples of Customer Service Analytics Tools

-There are different kinds of customer service analytics tools and software.
+There are different types of customer service analytics tools and software.
 Some of them are integrated into help desk software, while others come in the form of business intelligence platforms.
-Click on the tabs below to see examples of customer service analytics tools.
+Click on the tabs below to see examples of customer analytics example tools.

 Customer service analytics provide businesses with actionable insights on their support reps’ performance and customers’ needs.
 An effective customer service platform like Freshdesk offers built-in help desk analytics tools, helping you determine areas of improvement in both agent performance and customer experience.
-You can sign up for Freshdesk’s free Support Desk plan or try out its omnichannel support package for 21 days at no cost.
+Sign up for Freshdesk’s free Support Desk plan or try out its omnichannel support package for 21 days at no cost.